Biden administration makes case for quick Senate vote to avoid rail shutdown

 By David Shepardson

-WASHINGTON, Dec 1 (Reuters) - The Biden administration on Thursday urged the U.S. Senate to quickly pass a bill to block a potentially crippling railroad strike, warning that the impact could be felt within days.
+WASHINGTON, Dec 1 (Reuters) - The Biden administration on Thursday urged the U.S. Senate to quickly pass a bill to block a railroad strike, warning that serious economic disruptions could be felt within days.

 The U.S. House of Representatives on Wednesday voted to approve a bill to impose a tentative contract deal reached in September on a dozen unions representing 115,000 workers.
 The House also separately voted to require seven days of paid sick leave for rail workers, a measure the White House has not endorsed.